dex3r/image-worker/README.md

 This repository allows you to set up a grid **image worker** to generate, post-process or analyze images for others

-If you want the latest information or have questions, come to [the Discord server](https://discord.gg/UW5pgT5kZx)
+If you want the latest information or have questions, come to the [AI Power Grid Discord server](https://discord.gg/UW5pgT5kZx)

 ## Important Info